Haula helps Hurricanes earn 3-1 win over Montreal

 Carolina entered the game with the seventh-most points in the Eastern Conference and looking to build on Saturday’s win over Washington.
 The meeting with Montreal was the second game in a seven-game homestand that presents a critical opportunity to gain points in the standings near the midway point of the season.

-”We understand that these are huge games, a lot of home games,” Haula said. ”And the schedule is not getting any easier.
-We’ve got a lot of tough games coming up..”

 With the score tied 1-1, Haula parked in front of the net and converted a feed from Brett Pesce after Teravainen started a rush with a clever pass to Pesce.
-Haula said he was frustrated to be injured this season, especially after playing just 15 games for Las Vegas last season before suffering a season-ending knee injury.

-Despite that injury, the Hurricanes saw promise in him when they acquired him in an offseason trade.

-”He’s done an incredible job, really, all year,” said Carolina coach Rod Brind’Amour. ”It’s just unfortunate that he had to miss about a month there.
-He solidifies our lineup when we get the center position like that, and that line has been really effective all year, and lately especially now that he’s back.”
+That was the only goal of the second period.

 Aho opened the scoring for the Hurricanes on a power play just 1:55 into the game when he batted the rebound of a Haula shot into the net.
 A replay review confirmed that the puck was below Aho’s shoulder when he hit it, so the goal was allowed to stand.